deaktator/deaktator.github.io/_posts/2016-10-13-api-specificity-and-intersection-types.md

                        ^
 {% endhighlight %}

-And ones that do adhere are successfully accept like in the case of `java.util.ArrayList` (which is a random access list):
+And ones that do adhere are successfully accepted like in the case of `java.util.ArrayList` (which is a random access list):

 {% highlight scala %}